Sign our open letter to let school leaders know families need afterschool and summer learning programs.

 Through internships, mentoring programs, community projects, and other unique learning experiences, afterschool helps kids develop communication skills and learn how to lead, think critically, solve problems, and work in teams.

-Keeping kids safe and giving parents peace of mind
+Keeping kids safe and empowering families

 Take Action Now